 Pro Offers best value for screen size in this price bracket

-The X850E has the largest screen size at 65” for the cheapest when compared to its direct competitors - other similar-sized models of its direct competitors cost more.
+The X850E has the largest screen size at 65” for the cheapest when compared to its direct competitors.
+Similarly-sized models from its direct competitors cost much more.

 Pro Excellent for 24p content

 The X850E is an excellent option for those who watch content from an antenna/satellite box, DVD/Blu-ray player or Apple TV.
-It can detect and fight jerky images present in content from these sources.
+It can detect eliminate jerky playback that is common in content from these sources.